MohibShaikh/Github-Crawler/README.md

 A high-performance GitHub repository metadata crawler using GraphQL API with Avian PostgreSQL storage. **Optimized for efficient crawling** with clean architecture principles.

-> **⚡ Performance Optimized:** Crawls 100,000 repositories in ~70-80 minutes using optimized batch processing and smart rate limiting.
+> **⚡ Performance Optimized:** Crawls 100,000 repositories in ~66 minutes (latest run) using optimized batch processing and smart rate limiting.

 ## 🚀 Features